 It is common that consumers are unaware that they have surplus funds after a foreclosure sale in Washington State due to moving or otherwise.
 These consumers may receive a letter at a later date that they may have surplus funds available and owed to them.
 These letters are typically from companies or individuals with no legal training, many of which are out of Washington state and often from California, who claim they can locate these funds and can distribute them to you for a finder’s fee.

 Many of these companies are predatory in nature and may not be following the laws of Washington State with regards to Surplus Funds owed to you from a trustee’s foreclosure sale.
 It is never a good idea to sign away your rights to these funds without first talking to an attorney in Washington State.
-Washington State has limited how much these companies or individuals can charge for these services which is up to 5% of the total surplus funds per RCW 63.29.350.
-Companies that violate the surplus funds from foreclosure law may find themselves in big trouble facing a misdemeanor and shall be fined not less than the amount of the fee or charge he or she has sought or received or contracted for, and not more than ten times such amount, or imprisoned for not more than thirty days, or both.
+Up until 2023 when the revised Washington State Unclaimed Property Act goes into effect, Washington State limited how much these companies or individuals can charge for these services which is up to 5% of the total surplus funds per RCW 63.29.350.
+Companies that violate the surplus funds from foreclosure law could have found themselves in big trouble facing a misdemeanor and shall be fined not less than the amount of the fee or charge he or she has sought or received or contracted for, and not more than ten times such amount, or imprisoned for not more than thirty days, or both.
+Starting in 2023, a fee charged by a finder may be limited to what is reasonable and not unconscionable.
+There is also an exemption for attorneys to pursue claims specifically for a limited item or claim.

 4. Anybody Can File a Motion to Obtain Surplus Funds